The hyperbolic positive energy theorem: Localised ``Maskit'' gluings

-Recall that the connected component of the group of conformal isometries of a sphere $S^{n-1}$ is homomorphic to component of the identity of the Lorentz group in dimension $n+1$, and the action $\Lambda \benmom$ of $\Lambda$ on the energy-momentum vector $\benmom$ is the standard action of the Lorentz group on $\R^{1,n}$.
+Recall that the connected component of the group of conformal isometries of a sphere ${\mathbb S}^{n-1}$ is isomorphic to the component of the identity of the Lorentz group in dimension $n+1$ and the action, which we denote by $\Lambda \benmom$, of an element $\Lambda$ of the conformal group of the sphere on the energy-momentum vector $\benmom$, is the standard linear action of the Lorentz group on $\R^{1,n}$.